-The result illustrated in table 3 is the overall age of respondents and their gender, according to their experience in the construction industry in Klang Valley.
-Most respondents answering the questionnaire were aged twenty (20) to thirty-five (35) years old, at 38.02%, with 41 respondents who had experience of between one (1) and five (5) years in the construction industry.
-The least number of respondents are also male, with 3 people aged 46-60 years old, or 2.78%, who have experienced more than 10 years in the construction industry.
-In terms of experience in the construction industry most of the respondents have been involved in the construction industry for between six (6) and ten (10) years, at 64.8% with 70 respondents.
+The result illustrated in Table 3 is the overall age of respondents and their gender, according to their experience in the construction industry in Klang Valley, Most respondents answering the questionnaire were aged 20 years old to 35 years old, at 38.02%, with 41 respondents who had experience of between 1 and 5 years in the construction industry.
+The least number of respondents are also male, with 3 people aged 46 years old to 60 years old, or 2.78%, who have experienced more than 10 years in the construction industry.
+In terms of experience in the construction industry, most of the respondents have been involved in the construction industry for between 6 years and 10 years, at 64.8% with 70 respondents.
 Meanwhile, the lowest is 8.3% of respondents who have experienced more than 10 years in the construction industry.
-Indefinitely, it is a remarkable sample ensemble to answer the questionnaire from different demographic backgrounds on their age, gender, and experience of working in the construction industry, with the majority held by the experienced respondents.
-It also indicated that this study about the El of construction players is limited to those who have experienced at least one year in the construction industry.
+Indefinitely, it is a remarkable sample ensemble to answer the questionnaire from different demographic backgrounds on their age, gender and experience of working in the construction industry, with the majority held by the experienced respondents.
+It also indicated that this study about the emotional intelligence of construction players is limited to those who have at least one year working experience in the construction industry.